sameergopali/QuizGenerator/README.md

-# Check your understaing with Quiz Generator using Language Model (LLM)
+# Check your understaing with Quiz Generator

 This Streamlit app allows you to generate multiple-choice quiz questions using a Language Model (LLM).
 The app takes a PDF document as input, processes it to extract relevant information, and generates questions based on the extracted content.